Edit videos with Cursor

 Add the MCP server to Cursor

-Cursor reads MCP servers from a per-project or global file:
+Cursor reads MCP servers from one of two files:

-• Global: ~/.cursor/mcp.json (recommended for PandaStudio — you'll want it available in every workspace)
+• Global: ~/.cursor/mcp.json (recommended — available in every workspace)

 • Project-only: .cursor/mcp.json at the workspace root

-Create it if it doesn't exist, then paste in:
+Create the file if it doesn't exist, then paste this in:

 ~/.cursor/mcp.json